HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 In the extraction channel, a thin layer of ND powder is expected to give a significant increase in the cold neutron flux~\cite{jamalipour_mostafa_2022}.
 This is mainly due to the quasi-specular reflectivity exhibited by ND in the cold energy range.
 Meanwhile, \ce{MgH_2} is expected to be much more effective than ND in reflecting the neutrons back into the source, where the environment is dominated by large-angle scattering, hence limiting the neutron leakage in the cold energy range~\cite{granada_studies_2020}.
 For these reasons, the proposed set-up for the HighNESS experiment makes the following additions to the CMTF design:

-\begin{itemize}[leftmargin=1cm] \item[-]A reflector vessel that wraps the moderator tube on all sides, except the extraction side. \item[-]An extraction guide with a thin inner layer of ND powder, coupled with the moderator vessel. \end{itemize} In the next section, we present the neutronic calculations that lead us to the final dimensions for the prototype of such a system.
+\begin{itemize}[leftmargin=1cm] \item[-]A reflector vessel that wraps the moderator tube on all sides, except the extraction side. \item[-]An extraction guide with a thin inner layer of ND powder, coupled with the moderator vessel. \end{itemize} The neutron beam from the reactor source enters the test station through an assembly of lead blocks and hits a plate made of beryllium (Be).
+This Be-plate (in red in \cref{fig:MCNP_CMTF}) is located directly below the test area for the moderator units and scatters the thermal neutrons, so that they are fed into the moderator and reflector assembly.
+After the neutrons are slowed down to cold neutron energies, they exit through the ND beam extraction system into the detector area.
+In the next section, we present the neutronic calculations that lead us to the final dimensions for the prototype of such a system.